 The trail will take you from the Julian Alps through the picturesque Soca Valley to Bovec - the adventure capital of Slovenia.
 Start from Kranjska Gora and bike past Lake Jasna towards the Vrsic Pass.

 The route will follow the Soča River to Bovec.
 Soca is considered by many to be the most beautiful European river.
-The emerald green color of the water and the fascinating mountains are surely an incredible sight.
+The emerald green colour of the water and the fascinating mountains are incredible sights.

 #2 Bela Krajina